penelopeundercover/Portfolio/README.md

 # Portfolio

 ## Refactor of my portfolio using React.
-I learned a lot about how to work with React while I was building this!
+This is my first React project, and I learned a lot while I was building it!

 Link to deployed portfolio:
 https://penelopeundercover.github.io/Portfolio/